scrapy/scrapy/docs/intro/tutorial.rst

 This tutorial will walk you through these tasks:

 1. Creating a new Scrapy project
-2. Defining the Items you will extract
-3. Writing a :ref:`spider <topics-spiders>` to crawl a site and extract :ref:`Items <topics-items>`
+2. Writing a :ref:`spider <topics-spiders>` to crawl a site and extract :ref:`Items <topics-items>`
-4. Exporting the scraped data using command line
+3. Exporting the scraped data using command line

 Scrapy is written in Python_.
 If you're new to the language you might want to start by getting an idea of what the language is like, to get the most out of